AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <table>
   <tr>
-    <th align="left">Context_Template</th>
+    <th align="left">contextTemplate</th>
   </tr>
 <tr>
     <td><p><strong>Description: </strong>Context template for the AU being launched.<br />
       <strong>LMS Required: </strong>Yes<br />
       <strong>AU: Required:</strong> Yes<br />
-      <strong>LMS Usage:  </strong>LMS must include a context template and place the value for <strong><em>session_id</em></strong> in the extension "http://www.aicc.org/cmi-5/extensions/session"
+      <strong>LMS Usage:  </strong>LMS must include a contextTemplate and place the value for <strong><em>sessionId</em></strong> in the "http://www.aicc.org/cmi-5/extensions/session" element
-in the context object's extension collection, based on the definition of the AU in the course structure.<br />
+of the context object's extension collection.<br />
-      <strong>AU Usage: </strong>AU must get the <strong><em>context</em></strong> value
-      from the LMS.LaunchData state document.
-AU must use the <strong><em>context</em></strong>
-      object as a template context object in all statements it records to the LMS, and may include additional values in the context objects of such statements, but must not overwrite any values provided in the context template.
-NOTE: this will include the session_id specified by the LMS.<br />
+      <strong>AU Usage: </strong>AU must get the contextTemplate value from the LMSLaunchData state document.
+The AU must use the contextTemplate as a template for the context property in all xAPI statements it records to the LMS.
+While the AU may include additional values in the context object of such statements, it must not overwrite any values provided in the contextTemplate.
+NOTE: this will include the sessionId specified by the LMS.<br />
       <strong>Data type: </strong>JSON context object as defined in xAPI 1.0<br />
       <strong>Value space:</strong> LMS implementation specific<br />
       <strong>Sample value:</strong></p></td>